KingSlayer-double07/GPA_Calculator/README.md

 ---

 ## Usage
-1. Enter course grades & corresponding credit units
+1. Enter a name for your GPA calculation
+2. Add courses with their names, credit units, and grades
-2. Tap "Calculate GPA" to compute your result
+3. Tap "Calculate GPA" to compute your result
-3. View saved GPA history
+4. View your calculated GPA with a beautiful animation
+5. Access your GPA history in the History tab
+6. Customize your grading scale in the Settings tab
-4. Clear history when needed
+7. Clear history when needed

 ---

+## UI Improvements
+- Modern tab-based navigation with icons
+- Smooth fade transitions between sections
+- Beautiful card-based layout
+- Loading indicators for all operations
+- Input validation with helpful error messages
+- Confirmation dialogs for destructive actions
+- Responsive design that works on all screen sizes
+- Clear visual hierarchy and spacing
+- Consistent styling and color scheme

 ## Tech Stack
 - **React Native** (UI & logic)
 - **Expo** (for development & testing)
-- **AsyncStorage** (for storing GPA history)
+- **AsyncStorage** (for storing GPA history & settings)
+- **TypeScript** (for type safety)
+- **Animated API** (for smooth transitions)

 ---

 ## Future Enhancements
-🔹 Allow custom grading scales
-🔹 Add dark mode support
+🔹 Dark mode support
 🔹 Export GPA history as PDF
+🔹 Grade prediction feature
+🔹 Semester tracking
+🔹 Course categories
+🔹 GPA trends visualization

 ---